Maatify/Redis/README.md

 # DB-Model

-maatify.dev MySql Database PDO Model handler, known by our team
+maatify.dev Redis handler, known by our team

 # Installation